 Eastern Wyoming College provides a large number of scholarships for students.
-Students are encouraged to visit ewc.wy.edu to view the list of scholarships and requirements.
+Students are encouraged to view the list of scholarships and requirements here.

 The EWC online Scholarship Application through the MyEWC student portal is designed to allow students to quickly enter important data that helps determine eligibility for institutional or Foundation scholarships.
 Students may stop at any time during the application process and return to continue/check data and complete individual application requirements.
 Students can log on to their MyEWC account and click the Scholarship App button to provide general demographic information, and complete academic and qualification questions.
 Students should sign back into their accounts regularly to check for new scholarship opportunities that may require additional information.
-For a list of other scholarships available from EWC or opportunities for scholarships awarded and administered by outside organizations, please go online to ewc.wy.edu/scholarship-list/.
-Students can also view a PDF of the Financial Aid and Scholarship Guide online at ewc.wy.edu/ future-students/financial-aid/scholarships/.
+For a list of other scholarships available from EWC or opportunities for scholarships awarded and administered by outside organizations, please go online here.
+Students can also view a PDF of the Financial Aid and Scholarship Guide online here.